-Before final distribution of guardianship funds to a ward who has reached age 18, the Judges may require a personal conference with the ward, the guardian and counsel.
-If the ward has not graduated from high school, the Judges will look with favor on an application to extend the guardianship.
+Before final distribution of guardianship funds to a ward who has reached age 18, the ward shall testify in open court when the Interim Final Accounting is submitted to the Court for confirmation.
+If the ward has not graduated from high school, the Judges will look with favor on an application to extend the guardianship or may extend the guardianship sua sponté, pending high school graduation or for other reasons in the discretion of the Court.

-RULE XVII
+RULE XVIII